 You need to be able to manage all without losing your mind.
 Company’s priorities change; while you hire an employee for Manager A you have to simultaneously help Manager B to fire an employee.
 You have to learn to handle all (that’s why organization skills are a must).

-Skill No 3: Negotiating Opinions (of yours and others)
+3. Negotiating Opinions (of yours and others)

 In any business or career, you will generally face two or more opposing views about everything.
 But in HR field, the number of opinions reaches hundreds.
 Negotiation is a persistent grey area in this business.
 You have to find a middle ground for every tough situation and argument.
-Negotiation will typically take place between two parties (the hiring company and the candidate) and their sub-parties (managers, staffs, parents, colleagues etc.).
+Negotiation will typically take place between two parties (the hiring company and the candidate) and their sub-parties (managers, staff, parents, colleagues, etc.).
 You have to ensure, by using diplomacy and play on words that both parties end up satisfied and pleased with the outcome.

-Skill No 4: Dealing with the Greys and Blues
+4. Dealing with the Greys and Blues

 As a freelance HR consultant, one of the toughest parts of your job would be facing the ‘Grey areas’.
 Grey areas are more prominent in independent consultancy than in full-time HR management jobs.
 You have to answer questions that have words like: ‘discrimination’, ‘harassment’, ‘leave approval’, ‘limitation’ and ‘accommodations’.
 At times you will not have answers to these questions, being the external (but immediate) point of contact.
 You have to, in such cases, take actions with incomplete and best available information.
 You have to also know the right time to seek help from attorneys, company managers, and other experts.

-Skill No 5: Communicate like Google
+5. Communicate like Google

 You have to do it in writing, in meetings, through presentations, and most of the time, over phone calls.
 Your communication with others should be polite, convincing, caring and believable.
 Another form of communication that is getting highly popular amongst freelance HR professionals is Social Media Networking.

-Skill No 6: Dealing with Inconsistent Change in Management
+6. Dealing with Inconsistent Change in Management

 You won’t be warned about a company’s work culture and organizational structure in advance.
 You will only understand the chaos once you get inside of it.
 Today most companies are in a constant state of flux; there are no proper task forces or matrices, no proper hierarchy and no discipline in job descriptions.
 You may freak out with these super imbalances.
 Sometimes, you may have to deal with 2 – 3 generations of families working as employees.